villegar/MetaPipe/README.md

 # Traits with 25% of NA should be dropped
 replace_missing(example_data, c(2), prop_na =  0.25)
-#> The following features were dropped because they have 25% or more missing values:
+#> The following traits were dropped because they have 25% or more missing values:
 #> T1, T4, T5
 #>   ID    P1         T2        T3
 #> 1  1   one  1.7150650        NA